querqy/querqy-docs/docs/source/smui/config.rst

      - Target URL of simple logout button (see "Configure Authentication").
      -
    * - ``toggle.activate-spelling``
-     - Activate spelling items: Add spelling items to maintain common misspellings using the querqy replace rewriter.
-The spelling items are exported in a seperate replace_rules.txt that is uploaded to Solr.
+     - Activate spelling items: Add spelling items to maintain common misspellings using the Querqy replace rewriter.
+The spelling items are exported in a separate replace_rules.txt that is uploaded to Solr.
      - ``false``
    * - ``toggle.ui-list.limit-items-to``
      - Activate list limitation: Limits the list of visible items to the configured number and shows toggle button (*"show more/less"*).
 Set value to -1 to deactivate list limitation.